 - Combine the chia seeds with the water in a small bowl.
 Stir and set aside.

-- In large bowl, beat vegan butter, peanut butter and sugars.
+- In a large bowl, beat vegan butter, peanut butter, and sugars.
 Use an electric mixer on medium speed to whip until creamy.
 Add the chia seed mixture and stir to combine.

 - Pour the wet mixture into the flour mixture, and stir until combined.